Kyngo/Resume/README.md

 ## Generating the PDF

 You must use XeLaTeX or LuaTeX as the compiler.
-I personally use XeLaTeX on texmaker.
+I personally use XeLaTeX, and it is also used by this repo to build it automatically.

-The Ubuntu font family has to be installed in order for the resume to build.
+The Ubuntu font family has to be installed in order for the build to work.

 An example of how it's built is available in the Github Actions workflow file (`.github/workflows/main.yml`).